 How to Cascade Objectives and Key Results (OKRs)

-The program is accessed via the Designed to Scale Membership Program, Pro-level and higher.
-It is an online interactive software and it securely integrates into your existing IT environment.
+The software is accessed via the Designed to Scale Membership Program, Pro-level and higher.
+It is an online interactive tool and it securely integrates into your existing IT environment.

 The Cascading Objectives program is bundled with the Evolving Structure and Ultimate Leadership Team (ULTP) programs.
 Together, these three programs provide the foundation for sustained strategic execution at scale.